-It’s basically a sautéed onion and some garlic and spinach and artichokes thrown into a blender with a pureed tofu + seasonings.
+The base builds flavor through a sautéed onion, some garlic, nutritional yeast, spinach and artichokes.
 The key seasoning is nutritional yeast, which is what some people refer to as the vegan cheese substitute.
-Nutritional yeast does NOT taste like gooey, stretchy, melty cheese (it comes in flakes/a powder form), but it does, give a deliciously umami, savory, cheese-like hint to whatever you add it to.
+Nutritional yeast does NOT taste like gooey, stretchy, melty cheese (it comes in flakes), but it does, give a deliciously umami, savory, cheese-like hint to whatever you add it to.

 Vegan Spinach and Artichoke Dip